dbpunk-labs/db3/README.md

 # What's DB3

-DB3 is a SQL compatible and data processing programmable decentralized database network
+DB3 is a SQL-compatible and data-processing programmable decentralized database network

 # Getting Started